Green-Avocado/CTF/angstromctf2022/rev/flatland/README.md

 Then, we go to `case 0xf`.

 Okay, that was a lot to process.  let's take a moment to see what we can learn about the inner loop.
+We have a lot of references to the stack at offset_0, index=2.
+It is first defined in `case 7`, where it is set to 0.
+We then check if the character read by `getc()` is equal to the character at 0x402150 offset by the stack variable in question.
+Keep in mind that 0x402150 contains a scrambled flag with a value of `"NfTRcD1ontrw}4{mFl_Ad0ua"`.
+If these characters are not equal, we increment the stack variable and try again.

+From this, we can see that offset_0, index=2 stores the index of a character in the scrambled flag.
+At the end of the inner loop, we have set RBX to the index where our character equals a character in the scrambled flag.
+If our character cannot be found in the scrambled flag, we set RBX to -1.
+This is how the value of RBX is determined going into `case 0xf`.

 We can also visualize this in a CFG with comments summarizing each case: